annchenknodt/PRS_tutorial_ARK/README.md

 In this repo I've compiled scripts from the PRS tutorial to be run on sample data from the tutorial: https://choishingwan.github.io/PRS-Tutorial/.

-I'm using it to better understand how plink and PRSice work (and compare to one another)
+I'm using it to better understand how plink and PRSice work (and compare to one another).
+Additions / edits from the tutorial are commented with "ARK"

 The scripts are designed to be run in this order:
 1. run_QC.sh